The way you set the expiration date on a backup for SQL Server databases is quite easy.

 You begin by connecting to the database that you want to create a backup of and extend the Databases folder in the Object Explorer window.

-In the window that appears just select either a specific date when the backup should expire or a number of days when the backup file will be set as expired since it has been created.
+In the window that appears, navigate to the “Backup Options” tab and either choose a specific date for the backup to expire or select a number of days after the backup file was created for it to expire.

 Like we’ve said before, in case you don’t specify a value, the default value which is set on the Default backup media retention in the Server Properties dialog box will be used.